fish-shell/fish-shell/sphinx_doc_src/index.rst

 Variable scope
 --------------

 There are three kinds of variables in fish: universal, global and local variables.

-Universal variables are shared between all fish sessions a user is running on one computer.
-Global variables are specific to the current fish session, but are not associated with any specific block scope, and will never be erased unless the user explicitly requests it using ``set -e``.
-Local variables are specific to the current fish session, and associated with a specific block of commands, and is automatically erased when a specific block goes out of scope.
+- Universal variables are shared between all fish sessions a user is running on one computer.
+- Global variables are specific to the current fish session, but are not associated with any specific block scope, and will never be erased unless the user explicitly requests it using ``set -e``.
+- Local variables are specific to the current fish session, and associated with a specific block of commands, and is automatically erased when a specific block goes out of scope.
 A block of commands is a series of commands that begins with one of the commands ``for``, ``while`` , ``if``, ``function``, ``begin`` or ``switch``, and ends with the command ``end``.
-The user can specify that a variable should have either global or local scope using the ``-g/--global`` or ``-l/--local`` switches.

 Variables can be explicitly set to be universal with the ``-U`` or ``--universal`` switch, global with the ``-g`` or ``--global`` switch, or local with the ``-l`` or ``--local`` switch.
 The scoping rules when creating or updating a variable are: